 Sample Interview Coding Challenges

-The best advice to ace a coding test is to practice as many coding problems as you can.
+The best advice to ace a coding test is to practice as many coding problems as possible.
 You must participate in open coding events.
 For interviews, although coding challenges differ for every company, here are a few samples of some of the most popular languages and frameworks.

 Python Coding Challenges

-Here are a few sample python coding challenge problems:
+Here are a few python interview coding challenges:

 - Given a list of numbers, write a program using Python to convert every item of a list into its square.